Artist

 How much does The Cardigans make in a year?

-The Cardigans is modeled at $280K-$990K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Cardigans is estimated at $280K-$990K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Cardigans still make money?